 Riding with newbies can be a great way to see views through fresh eyes, reinvigorate well ridden trails and remind yourself of why you love riding.
 It’s also a great way to squash your ego.

 Proper mountain biking can be viewed among the converted as a noble crusade.
-One where you need wits, strength and legs of steel to conquer the landscape and make mighty mother nature look more like crying little girl nature.
-Only the strong, and enduro specific, may need apply.
+One where you need wits, strength, and legs of steel to conquer the landscape and make mighty mother nature look more like crying little girl nature.
+Only the strong, and enduro specific need apply.
 When a plucky beginner makes the bold decision of joining your crusade you must initiate them, give them sage advice, and ensure them that they will struggle but ultimately triumph.
 The reality is, it ain’t as hard as we think.
-A confident beginner with decent fitness will more than likely be no more than 20 seconds behind the battle hardened weekend warrior when you pull up to the gate.
+A confident beginner with decent fitness will more than likely be no more than 20 seconds behind the battle-hardened weekend warrior when you pull up to the gate.
 Take this on board, spread the word and encourage more people to give a go because riding with beginners might not be good for your ego but it is good for your riding experience.

 After arriving at the top of the climb it’s time to give the newbies the motivational war rallies.
 We read them their last rights, told them how ‘gnarly’ the descent was and then shot off and hoped to see them on the other side.
 When explaining the descent we inevitably remembered previous rides and how much fun we’ve had on the bikes.